 There will be opportunities for artists to work with the Mirror Pillar - both during its public display, and to create artworks to exhibit.
 For more information, see our Artists Callout.

-If you're into knitting, Woolly Thoughts have produced a knitting pattern for a knitted rainbow rectangle, which can be adapted to produce other anamorphic knitting for use with a mini-Mirror Pillar.
-They have also produced an artwork, entitled "The Windmills of your Mind", which will be displayed alongside the pillar from the Manchester dates onward.
+If you're into knitting, Woolly Thoughts have produced a knitting pattern for a knitted rainbow rectangle, and one with vertical stripes, which can be adapted to produce other anamorphic knitting for use with a mini-Mirror Pillar.
+They have also produced an artwork, entitled "The Windmills of your Mind", which will be displayed alongside the pillar where possible, from the Manchester dates onward.

 The Mirror Pillar will be travelling around the UK to visit several different locations during 2018/19.
 If you'd like to visit, check the dates below - and if you're interested in being one of our sponsor organisations and having the Mirror Pillar visit you for a public exhibit, email email@example.com and we can send details of what's involved.

-We also have several other locations as yet unconfirmed - watch this space for more details.
+We also have other locations as yet unconfirmed - watch this space for more details.

 If you have any questions, press enquiries or other requests, please email firstname.lastname@example.org.